amberflo/metering-java-sample/README.md

 ```

 Change the:
-1. **accountName** - to your amberfo's account number.
+1. **accountName** - To your amberfo's account number.
-2. **apiKey** - to your apikey decoded as a base64 string.
+2. **apiKey** - To your apikey decoded as a base64 string.
-3. **serviceName** - to your the name of your service.
+3. **serviceName** - To your the name of your service.
 The service name will be added for all of your meters as an extra dimension.
+4. **maxAsyncQueyeSize** - Discard it (optional Parameter default to 100,000), or change it to a value bigger than 1000.

 ### Step 2: Define a 'metering_domain' System env
 By default, the metering client uses the 'dev-metering.json' for setting up the metering client.
 If you want to tell the